Dave poster

 The inciting incident occurs at 12 minutes when Secret Service recruits Dave to stand in for the President at a public event.
 What seems like a fun one-time gig disrupts his ordinary life and pulls him into the world of power..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Dave actively chooses to continue the impersonation, believing he can do good and help people.
+This demonstrates the protagonist's commitment to Dave actively chooses to continue the impersonation, believing he can do good and help people.
 He commits to living in the White House and maintaining the deception, crossing into a world of power and responsibility., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False victory: Dave successfully saves the homeless shelter by finding budget cuts (with Murray's help), delivers a triumphant speech, and shares an intimate moment with Ellen.
 He's winning as President, but the stakes raise as Bob Alexander discovers the truth and begins plotting against him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Dave publicly names Vice President Nance as responsible for the scandal, betraying an innocent man to save himself.
 His dream of being a good leader dies.
 Ellen discovers the truth about the impersonation and leaves him, disgusted.
-Dave has become everything he stood against., indicates the protagonist at their lowest point.
+Dave has become everything he stood against., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 79% of the runtime.
 Dave realizes he has the power to make one final authentic choice: he can expose the truth, clear Nance, and restore integrity to the office, even if it costs him everything.
 He synthesizes his ordinary-guy decency with presidential authority., demonstrating the transformation achieved throughout the journey.